openid/authzen/authorization-api-1_0.md

   "queries": ["delete", "read", "write"]
 }
 ~~~
-{: #example-reverse-search-request title="Example Reverse Search Request"}
+{: #example-subject-search-request title="Example Subject Search Request"}

-### Reverse Search Response {#reverse-search-response}
+### Subject Search Response {#subject-search-response}
-The success response to a Reverse Search Request is a Reverse Search Response.
+The success response to a Subject Search Request is a Subject Search Response.
 It is a HTTP response of type `application/json`.
 Its body is a JSON object that contains the following fields:

 iat:
 : REQUIRED.
 The issued at time in `integer` format, expressed as epoch milliseconds